Norse funeral: Funeral ale and the passing of inheritance

 On the seventh day after the person had died, people celebrated the sjaund (the word both for the funeral ale and the feast, since it involved a ritual drinking).
 The funeral ale was a way of socially demarcating the case of death.
 It was only after drinking the funeral ale that the heirs could rightfully claim their inheritance.
-If the deceased were a widow or the master of the homestead, the rightful heir could assume the high seat and thereby mark the shift in authority.
+If the dead were a widow or the master of the homestead, the rightful heir could assume the high seat and thereby mark the shift in authority.

 Several of the large runestones in Scandinavia notify of an inheritance, such as the Hillersjö stone, which explains how a lady came to inherit the property of not only her children but also her grandchildren and the Högby Runestone, which tells that a girl was the sole heir after the death of all her uncles.
 They are important proprietary documents from a time when legal decisions were not yet put to paper.
 One interpretation of the Tune Runestone from Østfold suggests that the long runic inscription deals with the funeral ale in honor of the master of a household and that it declares three daughters to be the rightful heirs.
 It is dated to the 5th century and is, consequently, the oldest legal document from Scandinavia that addresses a female's right to inheritance.